Devansh-365/hisaab/README.md

 ```
 1. Export your tradebook from Zerodha or Groww
 2. Drop the file on hisaab.trymetis.app
-3. See your P&L, win rate, and patterns -- instantly.
+3. See your P&L, win rate, and patterns.
+Instantly.
 ```

 That's it.
 No account.
 No setup.
 Everything runs in your browser and stays on your device.